keelyji/SNIP-R/README.md

 - **Part E other datasets:** Bed files of all regulatory elements screened and identified by IFNG SNIP-R screens

 # Instructions
-1. Download the github content or clone the github content
+1. Download the github content or clone the github content (expected time: one minute).
 2. Follow below instructions, which are separated into different parts.
 Note, specific package version is available in the html output file in respective folder.

 ## Part A: To select regions to target with SNIP-R